Are you getting everything done on your To Do list?

 Join the crowd.

-More and more self-employed entrepreneurs are complaining that email, phone calls, social media,Β and their beeping-buzzing smart phones are constantly causing interruptions, increasing stress and reducing productivity.
+Self-employed entrepreneurs complain that email, phone calls, social media, and their beeping-buzzing smart phones are constantly causing interruptions, increasing stress and reducing productivity.

-These constant interruptions are costing you productivity — and ultimately income.
+These interruptions are costing you productivity — and ultimately income.

 By allowing all these interruptions, you are losing TWO hours a day of productive time.
 Ouch!